lisamelton/MPlayerShell/README.md

 ## About

-Hi, I'm [Don Melton](http://donmelton.com/).
+Hi, I'm [Lisa Melton](http://lisamelton.net/).
 I wrote MPlayerShell because I was unhappy with the visual experience built into MPlayer on OS X, specifically playing video via the [`mplayer`](http://mplayerhq.hu/) and `mplayer2` command line utilities.

 I love the flexibility and power of MPlayer, but here are some of the problems I was having: